 Like every rose, Porto has its thorn and it is the weather.
 It is known to have a gloomy and cloudy sky with very wet winters.

 Tips to Help You Afford Retirement in Portugal

-- If you have the means to move abroad, it may be a good idea to work with an advisor that can help you fine tune the details of relocating.
-The advisor would also help you on financial planning and tax implications.
+- If you have the means to move abroad, it may be a good idea to work with an advisor that can help you fine-tune the details of relocating.
+The advisor would also help you with financial planning and tax implications.